ivalab/NavBench/IROS2021/readme.md

 6. (Optional but recommended) Periodically check for updates to this demo:
 ```
-wstool merge -t src https://raw.githubusercontent.com/ivalab/NavBench/master/Arxiv2021/rosinstall
+wstool merge -t src https://raw.githubusercontent.com/ivalab/NavBench/master/IROS2021/rosinstall
 wstool update -t src
 ```

 ## Running Benchmarks

 ### Run Navigation Benchmark
-A benchmark comparing navigation performance of _DWA_, _TEB_, and _egoTEB_ can be run as follows:
+A benchmark comparing navigation performance of _TEB_, and _PotentialGap_ can be run as follows:

 1. Create directory `~/simulation_data` for logging test outcomes.

-2. (Optional) Set the number of concurrent experiments to run using the `num_instances` variable at the beginning of the `main` function at the bottom of the `navigation_test/scripts/scripts/gazebo_master.py` and or `stdr_master.py` file.
+2. (Optional) Set the number of concurrent experiments to run using the `num_instances` variable at the beginning of the `main` function at the bottom of the `navigation_test/scripts/scripts/gazebo_master.py` and/or `stdr_master.py` file.
 For most systems, this should be left at 1.
 For reference, a 16 hardware thread AMD 3800X can generally run up to 3 concurrent Gazebo experiments, 25 concurrent STDR experiment without issue.
 Overloading your system can negatively impact the experiments.

 3. ```rosrun nav_scripts gazebo_master.py``` and wait for it to complete. _If something goes wrong and the process does not exit cleanly, try `rosrun nav_scripts killall.sh`_